EmuDeck/emudeck.github.io/docs/emulators/steamos/mame.md

 3. Under the `BGFX POST-PROCESSING OPTIONS` section, set `bgfx_screen_chains` to the shader of your choice, for example: `crt-geom-deluxe`
 4. Save your changes to the file

-**Note:** Other shader values can be found here: https://docs.mamedev.org/advanced/bgfx.html
+**Note:** Other shader values can be found here: [https://docs.mamedev.org/advanced/bgfx.html](https://docs.mamedev.org/advanced/bgfx.html)

 ***

 ### How to Configure MAME to Work With EmulationStation-DE
 [Back to the Top](#mame-table-of-contents)

-EmuDeck installs both MAME (Standalone, installed as a flatpak), and Retroarch's MAME core.
+EmuDeck installs both MAME (Standalone, installed as a flatpak), and RetroArch's MAME core.

 In order to use MAME (Standalone), make sure your ROMs are in `Emulation/roms/arcade`.